 After 60 minutes, turn off the oven ,and leave the cake in the oven for a further 15 minutes.
 (Remove aluminium foil if used)

-After 15 minutes take out of the oven and allow to cool on a bench top for another 30 minutes before putting it into the fridge overnight.
-Serve chilled.
+After 15 minutes take out of the oven and allow to cool on a bench top for another 30 minutes.

-- If your white bread is still fresh, consider putting in an extra 1/2 tbsp of flour.
+- If your white bread is still fresh, put in an extra tbsp of flour.